92jackson/wg_failover.sh/README.md

 ```

 ```
-wireguard.peer_100.name='Provider-RegionA-Server1'
+wireguard.peer_100.name='Provider-SetA-Server1'
-wireguard.peer_101.name='Provider-RegionA-Server2'
+wireguard.peer_101.name='Provider-SetA-Server2'
-wireguard.peer_102.name='Provider-RegionA-Server3'
+wireguard.peer_102.name='Provider-SetA-Server3'
-wireguard.peer_103.name='Provider-RegionB-Server1'
+wireguard.peer_103.name='Provider-SetB-Server1'
-wireguard.peer_104.name='Provider-RegionB-Server2'
+wireguard.peer_104.name='Provider-SetB-Server2'
 network.wgclient1.ip4table='1001'
 network.wgclient2.ip4table='1002'
 ```

 - The routing table numbers (`1001`, `1002`) are your `TUNNEL_X_ROUTE_TABLE` values- these ensure ping verification is routed through the correct tunnel.
 - Choose a substring present in all the server names you want grouped into each tunnel's failover pool.
-For example `RegionA` matches all three Region A servers above; `RegionB` matches both Region B servers.
+For example `SetA` matches all three Set A servers above; `SetB` matches both Set B servers.
 These become your `TUNNEL_X_KEYWORD` values.
 You need at least 2 matching servers per tunnel for failover to be possible.

 ---